|Trapattoni's first major trophy in Europe: UEFA Cup 1977|

 |Inter Milan 1990's|

 GK: Dino Zoff (Italy/Juventus)

-He captained the WC winning side in 1982 at the age of 40.
+Dino Zoff captained the World Cup winning side in 1982 at the age of 40.
 He held the Serie A appearance record until 2006.
 He was also a part of the team that won the Euro 1968.
 He achieved great club success with Juventus, winning 6 Serie A titles, 2 Coppa Italias, and an UEFA Cup, also reaching two European Champions' Cup finals in 1972-73 and 1982-83 seasons.

 GK: Walter Zenga (Italy/Inter Milan)